-This report is made solely to the Directors of the Branch, as a body.
-Our audit work has been undertaken so that we might state to the Directors of the Branch those matters which we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Directors of the Branch, as a body, for our audit work, for this report or for the opinions we have formed.
+This report is made solely to the Branch's directors, as a body.
+Our audit work has been undertaken so that we might state those matters which we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Branch and the Branch's directors, as a body, for our audit work, for this report or for the opinions we have formed.